 The first few weeks on campus are extremely critical for all new students.
 It is during this time that you make critical decisions that will have an effect on the rest of your life.
 Some of these tips are critical during your first weeks, while the others are meant for longer-term guidance and survival.
 Whatever you do, be sure to be yourself and try to enjoy your college experience as much as possible.
-Expect to feel some stress and homesickness, but don’t let these issues wear you down.
+Expect to feel some stress, but don’t let these issues wear you down.

 Go to all orientations: Do you really need to go on yet another campus tour?
 Yes.
 The faster you learn your way around campus — and around all the red tape — the more at ease you’ll feel and the better prepared you’ll be when issues arise.

 Get organized: In high school, the teachers tended to lead you through all the homework and due dates.
 In college, the professors post the assignments — often for the entire semester — and expect you to be prepared.
 Buy an organizer, a PDA, a big wall calendar — whatever it takes for you to know when assignments are due.

 Find the ideal place for you to study: It may be a cozy corner of the library.
 Find a place that works best for you to get your work done — while avoiding as many distractions as possible.